Am I Too Old to be a Living Liver Donor?

 - Detailed imaging of your liver

-The transplant care team will answer all of your questions and discuss the benefits and risks of donation with you and your family.
+The transplant care team will answer all your questions and discuss the benefits and risks of donation with you and your family.
 Many liver donors are relatives, but the transplant team also evaluates non-relatives, such as close friends and co-workers.
-It’s important to note that Mayo Clinic does not accept living liver donations from a donor who doesn’t know the recipient.
+It’s important to note that Mayo Clinic does accept living liver donations from a donor who doesn’t know the recipient.
+This is called non directed or good Samaritan donation.

 Why become a donor?